 Penrose Academy may consider it reasonable to believe that the student can meet SAP at the next evaluation checkpoint and, therefore, assigns a "Warning" status.
 Students under a "Warning" remain eligible for Title IV Financial Aid.
 However, at the next evaluation checkpoint, the student is expected to meet SAP.
-Failure to do so will result in a notification of enrollment termination.
+Failure to do so will result in a notification of enrollment termination

-A student who has previously received a warning notification, putting them at risk of enrollment termination, and fails to reestablish satisfactory status will face termination at the second SAP checkpoint.
+A student who has previously received a warning notification and fails to re-establish satisfactory status will face termination at the second SAP checkpoint.